The role of black hole feedback on galaxy star formation and the degeneracy with halo quenching: Conclusions

 \section{Conclusions}

-In this paper, we have presented our cosmological semi-empirical model \decode to study the coevolution of the supermassive black holes (SMBHs) with their host galaxies, to probe the origin of quenching via SMBH feedback and the shaping of SMBH scaling relations through cosmic time.
+In this paper, we have presented our cosmological semi-empirical model \decode to study the co-evolution of SMBHs with their host galaxies and probe the origin of quenching via SMBH feedback and the shaping of SMBH scaling relations through cosmic time.
 To this purpose, we grew SMBHs following the star formation histories of their host galaxies via empirically measured Eddington ratio distributions $P(z, L_{\rm bol}/M_\star)$ used as inputs to assign accretion rates to each host galaxy of given stellar mass $M_\star$ at any redshift $z$.
 We then computed SMBH masses by integrating accretion rates ($\dot{M}_{\rm BH} \propto L_{\rm bol}/c^2$) along the host galaxy evolutionary tracks.
-The SFRs of the host galaxies are assigned via a monotonic relation between SFR and host halo accretion rate, as suggested by state-of-the-art hydrodynamical simulations (see Section 3 of \citetalias{fu_2025}).
-When the SMBH mass surpasses the $M_{\rm BH} - \sigma_\star$ threshold we then assume that the host galaxy permanently quenches.
-We use this data-driven phenomenological model to make predictions on a variety of independent observables.
+The SFRs of the host galaxies were assigned via a monotonic relation between SFR and host HAR, as suggested by state-of-the-art hydrodynamical simulations (see Sect.
+3 of \citetalias{fu_2025}).
+When the SMBH mass surpasses the $M_{\rm BH} - \sigma_\star$ threshold we then assumed that the host galaxy permanently quenches.
+We used this data-driven phenomenological model to make predictions on a variety of independent observables.